 Depending on your state, you may be able to start a career as a mental health counselor with your master’s psychology degree (others will require a doctorate and state licensure to practice).
 As a mental health counselor, you’ll provide therapy services to individuals and families dealing with issues like addiction, emotional and behavioral disorders, and life stressors such as career changes or divorce.

 Combine your love for fitness and athletic performance with your expertise in human psychology.
 As a sports psychologist, you’ll help athletes tap into their optimal potential by training their minds with the same dedication as they’re training their bodies.
 You can get started with your master’s degree, depending on your state and employer, though most sports psychologists go on to earn their doctorate in psychology.

 Your master’s degree in psychology can open the door to several human-centric organizations, including childcare and centers and school systems.
 As a childcare director, you’ll provide leadership for your staff, help design your center’s programs and curriculum, and interact with students and parents in a variety of ways.
 Your understanding of communication skills and human thinking processes will be critical to helping your students succeed, as well as helping your staff effectively teach and support these young minds.

 In this role, you’ll do the important work of protecting and advocating for children suffering through abuse, trauma, or neglect.
 You’ll typically work with law enforcement and/or government agencies to assess risk factors and recommend action plans to place children in much healthier, safer circumstances.
 It’s incredibly helpful to have a master’s degree in social work to prepare you for this position, especially if you plan to enter any sort of clinical social work position.

 - Media psychologist

-- Counselor aide
+- Counselor aide or psychological associate

 - Addictions psychologist